WHO SHOULD YOU PROMOTE?

 During employee evaluations, note who applies feedback to enhance their work.
 These are the candidates for your shortlist.

 4. The self-starter

-These people are able to problem solve and see the way around obstacles without having to ask a manager for help.
-It seems like a shame to take them away from a role that makes your business run more efficiently, but they should be considered for the promotion as this trait can help then find ways to get the most out of any situation.
+These people can problem solve and see the way around obstacles without having to ask a manager for help.
+It seems like a shame to take them away from a role that makes your business run more efficiently, but they should be considered for promotion as this trait can help them find ways to get the most out of any situation.